Frequently Asked Questions

-Yep.
+Yes I can.
 In fact, this is something I do really well (I even wrote a book about it).
 A great website flows well, is logical in scope, and encourages exploration.
-Tell me about your business and I’ll help you come up with a proper sitemap (keep in mind I’m not a web designer, but I can answer the “what do we say and where/how do we say it” questions.)
+Tell me about your business and I’ll help you come up with a proper sitemap (keep in mind I’m not a web designer but I can answer the “what do we say and where/how do we say it” questions.)

 Does Dan do all the writing?

 Yep.
 I’m a one-man shop.
 You’re hiring me and me alone.